 Investors, who otherwise seem rational, can at times abandon their long-term strategy to acquire immediate rewards—a new boat, an RV, or a vacation—after being affected by these physiological drivers.
-Frequently, the “rush” drives riskier decisions (Bitcoin, for example), and can significantly harm long-term outcomes.
+Frequently, the “rush” drives riskier decisions and can significantly harm long-term outcomes.

 Why, you might ask, might our physiology betray us in such a way?